 The intention of the ActivitySpaceAndActivity package is to provide additional elements to deal with more advanced practices.
 The elements and their relationships are presented in the diagrams shown below.
 A detailed definition of each of the elements is found below.

-Figure 9.10 - ActivitySpaceAndActivity::Activity space and activity
+Figure 9.10 - ActivitySpaceAndActivity::Language elements